chef-boneyard/push-jobs-cookbook/README.md

 The default recipe includes the appropriate recipe based on the node's `platform_family`.
 It will `raise` an error if:

-- The package URL and checksum attributes are not set.
+- The package URL and checksum attributes are not set on Windows
 - The whitelist is not a Hash.
 - The node's platform is not supported.